vlbr99/sveets/README.md

 A place for pets – real or rubber ducky!

-On WebPet, you can upload a picture of your pet and share it with others.
-Whether it's a dog, cat, or even a rubber duck, it's all welcome here.
+Are you a Svelte, Vue, React, or Angular dev?
+Ever wondered what kind of pets fellow framework nerds have?
+Well, I made WebPet, a site where devs can upload pics of their pets—real or, you know, a rubber duck.